AyeshaC123/ArmInArm-Fall2024-AIC/Installation-and-Usage.md

 # Upon launching the site, login;
- **For testing purposes:**

-**USER USERNAME: admin@example.com**

-**USER PASSWORD: password**

 Assuming that a client profile has already been created, upon arrival to the homepage navigate to and click on the "Make an Appointment" button.
 Navigate to "Choose Location:" and select one of three locations.
 Navigate to "Select Date:" and select and either type a date in, or select from a date on the calendar pop-up.
-Navigate to and click on the "Submit" button, which will show available appointment times on the given day.
+Navigate to and click on the "Continue" button, which will show available appointment times on the given day.
 Once a time is selected, confirm the selection.
-The section labeled "Existing Appointment(s)" should now show all existing appointments.
+The section labeled "Existing Appointment(s)" should now show all existing appointments, including the one you just created.
-To delete an appointment, select the red "Delete" button, on the right hand side of the listed appointment.
+To cancel an appointment, select the red "Delete" button, on the right hand side of the listed appointment.